Vance Drummond: Vietnam War

 Drummond was promoted to acting wing commander on 16 December 1965 and posted to South Vietnam on the staff of the Second Air Division, United States Air Force (USAF).
 Based in Saigon, he was to observe US methods of air transport, reconnaissance, ground attack, and air defence.
 In July 1966—apparently at his own behest, according to the official history of the RAAF in the Vietnam War—he joined the 19th Tactical Air Support Squadron as a forward air controller (FAC); he flew in a two-seat Cessna Bird Dog aircraft called "Snoopy".
 Drummond was the first of several RAAF FACs attached to the USAF during the war.
 The FAC posting was highly prized by RAAF fighter pilots as they otherwise had little opportunity to serve in Vietnam.
 Their role was to fly low over enemy territory, spotting for ground-attack missions and checking the outcome.
 The nature of the work meant that, according to the official history of the post-war air force, "the FACs had probably the most hazardous job of any RAAF aircrew in the war".

 On the evening of 24 July 1966, having already flown that day, Drummond and his US pilot were called out to assist a company of soldiers besieged by Viet Cong troops.
 Throughout the night and into the early hours of the next morning, in the face of heavy anti-aircraft fire, they marked enemy positions and directed air support until friendly troops arrived by helicopter to relieve the surrounded company.
-By the end of the mission, the Bird Dog crew had flown for eleven hours in multiple sorties.
+By the end of the mission, the Bird Dog crew had flown for eleven hours in several sorties.
 Drummond was recommended for the Distinguished Flying Cross (DFC) for his "outstanding courage and unselfish devotion to duty".
 On a mission in September, Drummond guided a US patrol into action with a Viet Cong force; the Americans captured the enemy's flag and subsequently gave it to Drummond, who sent it to Australia where his wife and a representative of the Chief of the Air Staff presented it to the Australian War Memorial, Canberra.
 Drummond was awarded the South Vietnamese Cross of Gallantry with Silver Star for a mission on 27 October.
 He finished his tour of duty with the USAF in Vietnam the following month, having flown 381 sorties.